stefanv/blog/content/posts/2026-01-26-gemini-for-code-patches-in-emacs/index.md

 ### Adding Google search

+**EDIT: I've since noticed that, while adding the search tool this way works, it also messes up macher.
+So, don't try this yet until #750 is resolved.**

 The above configuration works fine, but I noticed that some answers were outdated.
 Gemini supports "grounding" via Google Search.
 For example, instead of telling you that TypeScript 5.3 is the newest